David Simon: Personal life

 In 1991, Simon married graphic artist Kayle Tucker.
 They had a son.
 The marriage ended in divorce.

 In 2006, Simon married best-selling Baltimore novelist and former Sun reporter Laura Lippman in a ceremony officiated by John Waters.
 They have a daughter, who was born in 2010.
+Lippman and Simon separated in 2020, divorcing in 2024.
+The two continue to co-parent their daughter.

 Simon's nephew, Jason Simon, is a guitarist and vocalist for the psychedelic rock band Dead Meadow.
 The band was mentioned in an episode of The Wire.

 Simon was the 2012 commencement speaker for the Georgetown University College of Arts and Sciences, as well as the speaker for the Bethesda-Chevy Chase High School graduation.

 In 2019, Simon joined a host of other writers in firing their agents as part of the WGA's stand against the ATA after failing to come to an agreement on their "Code of Conduct".
 Simon's statement to the writers union was widely circulated.
 He had previously led the rallying cry about the practices of packaging by the major talent agencies.